-Now with the help of the Search Filter option you can further narrow the selection of imported users.
+With the help of the option Search Filter you can narrow down the selection of users to be imported even further.
 If for example you want to synchronise only the users belonging to a specific group, set an LDAP query as shown in the following screenshot.
 The prerequisite for this is that the users have the memberof attribute.
 How to filter by group membership, without this attribute, can be learned below:

 The standard filter can also be combined with the memberof, or with other filters:

 As can be seen under Users, there are further options for a user search. with the User-ID Attribute option it is possible to specify which attribute the user is to utilise as its login ID in Checkmk.
 The user will subsequently use this login when signing in.
 As a rule, in Active Directory it will be the sAMAccountName attribute, which is used as standard in Checkmk.
 Under OpenLDAP it is often the uid attribute.

 With the Lower Case User-IDs options you can convert the synchronised IDs to lower-case letters.
 This is possibly sensible, since as already mentioned, Active Directory/LDAP does not differentiate between upper and lower case letters, but Checkmk does.
 That can lead to confusion which this option can solve.